Mulran History, Family Crest & Coats of Arms

 Today's Irish surnames are underpinned by a multitude of rich histories.
 The name Mulran originally appeared in Gaelic as O Maoilriain.

 The surname Mulran was first found in County Tipperary (Irish: Thiobraid Árann), established in the 13th century in South-central Ireland, in the province of Munster.

 According to O'Hart, the family claim descent from the Heremon Kings of Ireland through the MacMorough pedigree, specifically Cormac, brother of Eoghan who was ancestor of O'Righin; anglicized Mulrain, O'Ryan, Ryan and Ryne.

 However, MacLysaght claims the family claim descent from O Maoilriain located in Owney, formerly called Owney O'Mulryan which forms two modern baronies on the borders of Limerick and Tipperary.
 As both authorities were Chief Heralds of Ireland in their own time, we must leave the reader to ponder which of the two is more likely.

 Early History of the Mulran family

-Another 261 words (19 lines of text) covering the years 1694, 1760 and 1709 are included under the topic Early Mulran History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mulran research.
+Another 131 words (9 lines of text) covering the years 1694, 1760, 1709, 1694 and 1732 are included under the topic Early Mulran History in all our PDF Extended History products and printed products wherever possible.

 Mulran Spelling Variations